LucileGrnd/LogMeIn/README.md

 • Your code must allow new featuresto be added easily.
 Yet, it should update seamlessly and be consistent throughout every “component” when new information is received from the “backend”.

 • You intend to demo the app to a lot of people who might become customers.
 It must be tested so that there are no surprises in demos.
-Feature Requirements The investors are quite pessimistic of your approach and have a lot of alternative ideas that you’ve promised to entertain to qualify for their funds.
+Feature Requirements The investors are quite pessimistic of yourapproach and have a lot of alternative ideas that you’ve promised to entertain to qualify for their funds.
 You must design a flexible architecture for your stock prices.

 • It would be simply amazing if you could swap out algorithms that recommend a buy/hold/sell rating on the fly.